 State Income Tax Deduction

 Last, but certainly not least – the state income tax deduction for Iowa taxpayers.
-If an Account Owner (saver) is an Iowa taxpayer, they can deduct up to $5,500 in contributions per Beneficiary account from their state income taxes in 2024.
-Keep in mind this number is adjusted annually for inflation.
+If an account owner is an Iowa taxpayer, they can deduct up to $6,100 in contributions per beneficiary account from their state income taxes in 2026.
+2 Keep in mind this number is adjusted annually for inflation.

 Why are deductions important?
 According to the IRS, they can reduce the amount of your income before you calculate the tax you owe, which generally reduces the amount of tax the individual may have to pay.

 But wait, there’s more!
 Families can maximize their state tax deduction.
-For example, if a married couple is filing jointly and they each have a ISave 529 account for their two children, and contribute at least $5,500 per Beneficiary account, they can each take the state income tax deduction.
-In 2024, that’s a $22,000 deduction!
+For example, if a married couple is filing jointly and they each have an ISave 529 account for their two children, and contribute at least $6,100 per beneficiary account, they can each take the state income tax deduction.
+In 2026, that’s a $24,400 deduction!

 The Conclusion

-Tax benefits are just one of the many advantages of saving with a 529 plan, but ultimately, we know your goal is to help a student in your life achieve their education dreams.
+Tax benefits are just one of the many advantages of saving with an ISave 529, but ultimately, we know your goal is to help a student in your life achieve their education dreams.
 We hope this article was helpful in understanding the tax-benefits of getting you there.

 Still have questions?
-Visit our Tax Benefits page to learn more or contact our education savings specialists to ask an expert.
+Visit our Tax Benefits page to learn more or contact our education savings specialists to talk with an education expert.

 Read the Program Description for details about ISave 529.